t-Crasson/Causal-forecasting-training-and-evaluation/README.md

 We propose 2 encoding for the causal model.
 The `one_hot` model encode the treatments using one hot encoding and the `cumulative` model uses cumulative sum.
 Models can respectively trained with the commands `python train_tft_causal.py --multirun +model=one_hot exp.seed=10,101,1001,10010,10110` and
 `python train_tft_causal.py --multirun +model=cumulative exp.seed=10,101,1001,10010,10110`

+#### Training CT model

+In order to compare our model we decided to train a Causal Transformer model aswell.
+Based on the original repository, you can train a CT model using the command `python train_multi.py --multirun +backbone=ct +backbone/ct_hparams/mimic3_real=diastolic_blood_pressure +dataset=mimic3_real exp.seed=10,101,1001,10010,10110`.
+The model checkpoints should be saved under the multirun folder.

 ### Model evaluation